RichNye/richnye.github.io/_posts/2025-12-08-venturing-into-kubernetes.md

 ```
 curl -sfL https://get.k3s.io | sh -
 ```
-This grabs an official script and configures a Kubernetes cluster on the machine.
+This grabs the official script and configures a Kubernetes cluster on the machine.

-To add worker nodes, you run the same script but with K3S_URL=https://myserver:6443 and K3S_TOKEN included.
+To add worker nodes, you run the same script but with K3S_URL=https://controlplaneserver:6443 and K3S_TOKEN included.
 The token value can be found on the control node at /var/lib/rancher/k3s/server/node-token.

 And like that, there's a control node and two workers configured.